Maintaining a healthy work-life balance is crucial for your overall well-being,

 2. Communicate Effectively: Communication is key in any relationship.
 Let

-your partner, family and friends know about your work commitments and
+your partner, friends, and family know about your work commitments and

 schedule.
 This way, they can understand when you are unavailable and plan